Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: DIFFI: Depth-based Isolation Forest Feature Importance

 \subsubsection{GFIs computation}

 Recalling that in the IF, differently to what happens in the RF algorithm, the splitting features are selected randomly, the careful reader should perceive a potential issue: if the generic feature $f$ was sampled more frequently than others, it would unfairly receive a higher CFI.
-We define the \emph{features counter} for inliers, denoted $C_I$, and the counterpart for outliers, denoted $C_O$, as $p$-dimensional vectors where the $j$-th component represents how many times the $j$-th feature appeared while updating the CFIs.
-Again, $C_I$ is updated iterating over $\mathcal{P}_{I,t}$, while $C_O$ is updated iterating over $\mathcal{P}_{O,t}$.
+We define the \emph{features counter} for inliers, denoted $C_I$, and the counterpart for outliers, denoted $C_O$, as $p$-dimensional vectors where the $j$-th component represents how many times the $j$-th feature appeared while updating the CFIs. $C_I$ is updated iterating over $\mathcal{P}_{I,t}$, while $C_O$ is updated iterating over $\mathcal{P}_{O,t}$, for $t=1, \ldots, T$.
 In order to filter out the effect of random splitting features selection, we simply normalize the CFIs by their corresponding features counters, $C_I$ and $C_O$ respectively.
 The GFIs are then obtained as

 where divisions are performed element-wise.
 Notice that higher feature importance for inliers (i.e. high value of the denominator in \eqref{eq:fi}) implies lower overall feature importance.
 This is consistent with intuition I1: important features isolate outliers closer to the root and simultaneously do not contribute to the isolation of inliers.
+Algorithm \ref{alg: DIFFI_GFIs} summarizes the whole procedure at the core of the DIFFI method.
+IICs are computed according to the function described in Algorithm \ref{alg: DIFFI_IICs}.
+The function $\text{Feat}(\cdot)$ returns the feature associated with the internal node passed as argument.